alidcastano/alidcastano.com/content/essays/2019-05-24-StruggleParadox.md

 What’s most unsettling about this question, isn’t that the answer might be no—that would at least give me peace of mind.
 But that there’s no way to truly know the answer without living through the truth of it.
 So as long as I believe in what I’m working on, it’s pointless to question my ability to do it.

 Yet, in preemptively sharing my journey, that’s exactly what I’m asking someone to do.
-Implicit in what I’m sharing is the question: *is he actually capable of doing it?* So that’s what makes sharing the journey hard: it forces me to slow down and openly embrace this uncertainty.
+Implicit in what I’m sharing is the question, *can he do it?* So that’s what makes sharing the journey hard: it forces me to slow down and openly embrace this uncertainty.

 But slowing down to capture these details and share them is what'll make the experience real years from now.
-Being open in the face of uncertainty is skin in the game.
 So despite my ego resistance to sharing my journey, I'd like to start sharing more of it.
 Because I'd like you to see me not just for who I become, but for who I am, in it’s entirety.